sfu-dis/corobase/README.md

        "[other system-wide runtime options]" \
        "[other benchmark-specific runtime options]"`
 ```
-*Note the quotation marks for additional options.*

 #### System-wide runtime options

-`--node-memory-gb`: how many GBs of memory to allocate per socket.
+`-node_memory_gb`: how many GBs of memory to allocate per socket.

-`--null-log-device`: flush log buffer to `/dev/null`.
+`-null_log_device`: flush log buffer to `/dev/null`.
 With more than 30 threads, log flush (even to tmpfs) can easily become a bottleneck because of a mutex in the kernel held during the flush.
 This option does *not* disable logging, but it voids the ability to recover.

-`--tmpfs-dir`: location of the log buffer's mmap file.
+`-tmpfs_dir`: location of the log buffer's mmap file.
 Default: `/tmpfs/`.

-`--enable-gc`: turn on garbage collection.
+`-enable_gc`: turn on garbage collection.
 Currently there is only one GC thread.

-`--enable-chkpt`: enable checkpointing.
+`-enable_chkpt`: enable checkpointing.

+`-phantom_prot`: enable phantom protection.

-`--warm-up`: strategy to load versions upon recovery.
+`-warm-up`: strategy to load versions upon recovery.
 Candidates are:
 - `eager`: load all latest versions during recovery, so the database is fully in-memory when it starts to process new transactions;
 - `lazy`: start a thread to load versions in the background after recovery, so the database is partially in-memory when it starts to process new transactions.
 - `none`: load versions on-demand upon access.